psychemedia/middle-english-romances/sir-orfeo.md

 Minstrel, as thou hast fear of Hell,
 Where gottest thou thy harp, and how?
 I pray thee haste and quickly tell! "
-" Lord," quoth he, " in a desert fell
+"Lord," quoth he, " in a desert fell
 As I was wandering one morn,
 I found within a dismal dell
 A corse by angry lions torn.